KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP03-method-architecture-is-not-ambient-territory.md

 The violation is structural:

-> an authored method-architecture can be absorbed into a field, stripped of its origin-continuity, renamed as ambient territory, and then used to displace the originator from the very structure they introduced.
+> an authored method-architecture can be absorbed into a field, stripped of its origin-continuity, renamed as ambient territory, and then deployed to displace the originator from the very structure they introduced.

 This is why generic motif rebuttals fail.